arriellam/arriellam/README.md

 I'm Arriella Mafuta, a passionate individual with a love for code, technology, and creativity.
 Here's a little about me:

-## 🚀 About Me
+##  About Me

-- 🌍 I'm currently based in Philadelphia, PA, though born and raised in Lusaka, Zambia.
-- 🎓 Currently studying at the University of Pennsylvania, pursuing a BSE in Computer Science.
+- 🎓 Currently studying at the University of Pennsylvania, pursuing a BSE in Computer Science and a concentration in Artificial Intelligence.
 - 💡 I love exploring new technologies and finding innovative solutions to problems.
-- 🎨 In my free time, I enjoy volleyball, reading books, and immersing myself in different cultures and languages.

-## 💻 Technical Interests & Skills

-I'm always looking to broaden my skills and always open to learning new technologies, but currently:

-- **Languages:** Python, Java, Ocaml
-- **Web Development (in progress):** HTML, CSS, Javascript
-- **Version Control:** Git, GitHub

-## 🌟 Projects
+##  Projects

 Here are a few projects that I have worked on: